MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 1. Point your live traffic to your new AKS cluster.

 > [!IMPORTANT]
 > If you choose not to quiesce writes, you need to replicate data to the new deployment.
-Otherwise you miss the data that was written after you took the disk snapshots.
+Otherwise, you miss the data that was written after you took the disk snapshots.

 The following open-source tools can help you create managed disks and migrate volumes between Kubernetes clusters: